ivanAndCode/ivanAndCode/README.md

 Hi, I'm Ivan, also known as "IvanAndCode"
 I'm an experienced test engineer currently focussing on helping people be better at test automation.

 I’ve been in testing and test automation for around two decades.
-As part of my recent “test leadership” role where I had a “Principal Quality Assistant Engineer” title, I started spending more and more time teaching others.
+As part of my recent “test leadership” role, I started spending more and more time teaching others.
 And I quickly realised that I liked it very much
 But...
 1-on-1 coaching doesn’t scale.
 There’s only one me and many of you.
 So here we are… doing the courses.
 Now you also get a chance to learn something from me.

 If you are a junior test engineer or someone experienced who has never automated, I can help you.
 I specialise in the JavaScript ecosystem because it is a language of the web and learning it allows you to be a "full-stack" test engineer.